A critical review of recent GAIA wide binary gravity tests: Conclusions

-To summarise, Banik et al. (2024) perform a simultaneous statistical fitting of 7 parameters describing the prevalence and orbital details of hidden tertiaries, the orbital details of the wide binaries, the ellipticity distributions of both wide and tight orbits, the prevalence of line-of-sight contaminants and the effective model of gravity, using a sample limited to the $2000<(s_{2D}/au)<30,000$ range, where the existence of observational errors is neglected from the statistical fitting procedure.
+On the other hand, PS23/B24 perform a simultaneous statistical fitting of 7 (3 in PS23) parameters describing the prevalence and orbital details of hidden tertiaries, the orbital details of the wide binaries, the ellipticity distributions of both wide and tight orbits, the prevalence of line-of-sight contaminants and the effective model of gravity, using samples limited to the $2000$ (5000 in PS23) $<(s_{2D}/au)<30,000$ (20,000 in PS23) range, through a count-in-cells data to model comparison.
+It is important to note that in both PS23 and B24 the existence of observational errors is neglected from the statistical fitting procedure.
 Also, no deep Newtonian region is included to calibrate any of the parameters being fitted.
-No isolation criteria to ensure external perturbers are excluded was imposed either.
+As these studies do not cover the regime change reported by our groups, they are insensitive to any $s_{2D}$ dependence of the gravity law relevant to the wide binaries studied, if occurring outside of the separation ranges covered.

-In the cases of parameters for which previous and/or direct observational determinations exist, the best fit values found by Banik et al. (2024) are inconsistent, finding excessively large hidden tertiary fractions, excessively large $\alpha$ ellipticity parameters and excessively small numbers of line-of-sight contaminants.
-As a consequence of working within the presence of an un-acknowledged observational noise component, the fundamental physical scalings of the problem are absent from their results, with the inferred effective gravity parameter being uncorrelated with any of the three parameters for which observational or previous determinations exist mentioned above.
-Forcing models which include no observational noise component to comply with data that do, biases the results towards options where $\tilde{v}$ values are smaller, allowing for more room to accommodate a noise-type component in the form of very large hidden tertiary fractions, and leading to an apparent preference of a Newtonian model over a MOND one.
-The serious methodological problems evident in Banik et al. (2024) (which first appeared in 2023 as arXiv:2311.03436) render the conclusions presented in that study void.
+In the cases of parameters for which previous and/or direct observational determinations exist, the best fit values found by B24 are inconsistent, finding excessively large hidden tertiary fractions, excessively large $\alpha$ ellipticity parameters and excessively small numbers of line-of-sight contaminants.
+As we have shown explicitly, working within excessively large hidden binary fractions will necessarily result in reduced effective gravity inferences.
+The need for the presence of a deep Newtonian regime within the test performed, as a consistency check against this occurrence, hence becomes clear.

-On the other hand, the full accordance of the various combinations of sample selection strategies and statistical analysis presented in Chae (2023a), Hernandez (2023), Chae (2023b) and Hernandez et al. (2023), show that a gravitational anomaly has been firmly detected in local wide binaries.
-Said works are rigorous assessments of the problem fully including all known uncertainties and observational sources of noise present.